MattDEV02/LambertQuiz/README.md

 -  **Game Modes:** Timed gameplay with final scoring.

 -  **Security:** The user's sensitive data, such as their password, are encrypted and stored in a very robust database.

 -  **Results Display:** Shows the final score and correct / incorrect answers.

 -  **Dynamic sounds:** Quizzes with beatiful sounds!

+- **Language:** There is only the English language.

 ## Screenshots